-1 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
+Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 2 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 On entry to Reception class in the last 2 years, an average of 30% of our pupils (including disadvantaged) arrive below age-related expectations.
 This gap remains steady to the end of KS2.
 3 Our observations and discussions with pupils and families have identified social and emotional issues for many pupils and a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-4 Our attendance data over the last 2 years indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
-4% of disadvantaged pupils have been absent compared to 2% of their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+4 Our attendance data over the last 2 years indicates that attendance among disadvantaged pupils has been marginally lower than for non-disadvantaged pupils.
+3.25% of disadvantaged pupils have been absent compared to 2.85% of their peers during that period.